You are here

-Vivian A. Fonseca was awarded a Bachelor of Medicine and a Bachelor of Surgery from the Armed Forces Medical College in Poona, India, and earned his MD from University of Bombay (now the University of Mumbai) in Mumbai, India.
-He completed residency training in internal medicine at the Royal Free Hospital in London, UK, along with a fellowship in endocrinology with the UK National Health Service.
-Between 1992 and 1998 he was a faculty member for the Division of Endocrinology at the University of Arkansas for Medical Sciences in Little Rock, AR, USA.
-Since 1998 he has served as Professor of Medicine, Tullis–Tulane Alumni Chair in Diabetes, and Chief of the Section of Endocrinology at Tulane University Health Sciences Center in New Orleans, LA, USA.
+Vivian A. Fonseca was awarded a Bachelor of Medicine and a Bachelor of Surgery from the Armed Forces Medical College in Pune, India, and earned his MD from University of Bombay (now the University of Mumbai).
+He completed residency training in internal medicine at the Royal Free Hospital in London, along with a fellowship in endocrinology with the UK National Health Service.
+He was a faculty member for the Division of Endocrinology at the University of Arkansas for Medical Sciences.
+Since 1998 he has served as Professor of Medicine, Tullis–Tulane Alumni Chair in Diabetes, and Chief of the Section of Endocrinology at Tulane University Health Sciences Center in New Orleans.
 Over the course of his career Dr Fonseca has conducted trials for most diabetes drugs on the market.

 In 2012 he received the American Diabetes Association Banting Medal for leadership and service.